 Your sunroom will get lots of use, so the door handles should be strong and easy to use.
 Screen handles should be full size and well fastened.

-Betterliving uses wood or color matched handles with locks and full size handles on all the screens.
+Betterliving uses color matched handles with locks and full size handles on all the screens.

 Identify what permits will be required and how they will be processed.
 Find out who will schedule the inspections required by your local building department.